Sleepy Hollow Haunted Hayrides:

 Travelers have come to know and love the outdoor recreational facilities of France Park, with scenic trails, a beautiful waterfall, clear swimming lake with picturesque cliffs, a designated fishing lake(Fishing license required and no gas motors), and spacious camping facilities.

 There are over 200 wooded campsites,both primitive and electric.
-Primitive sites ,only, are available on a first-come-first-serve basis.
-Modern sites can be made by reservations.
+Primitive sites are available only on a first-come-first-serve basis.
+Reserve a modern site by calling or e-mailing France Park.
 130 sites have electricity which consists of 30 amp, 50 amp and 110 Volt plug ins.
 Water hook up is also available for most modern sites.
 There is no direct sewer hook up but we do provide a dump station.
 We also have one Primitive Cabin.
 It has a bunk bed and a double bed, which sleeps four people in total.
-NO Dogs allowed in the Cabin.
+NO Dogs are allowed in the Cabin.
 The campground has two shower houses, one newly built with private showers rooms, and several playgrounds, there is also The Old Kenith Depot Store that sells ice, groceries, fishing and camping supplies, and ice cream.
 Everything the camper needs!

-Come Join us on our sandy beach that looks out into the beautiful Quarry Cliffs.
-It is the perfect place to come and cool of during those hot summer days.
+Come join us on our sandy beach that looks out into the beautiful Quarry Cliffs.
+It is the perfect place to come and cool off during those hot summer days.
 Kayaks are permitted when Scuba Divers are not present.
 Swimming Hours are over at 8:00 P.M.
 Every day.

 Where to scuba dive next?
-Aruba?
-Antigua? … Indiana?
-France Park in Logansport to be exact.
-The old Kenith Stone quarry in north-central Indiana isn’t tropical or exotic but it makes scuba diving accessible in the Midwest.
+Australia?
+Hawaii? … Indiana?
+France Park in Logansport, Indiana to be more precise.
+The old Kenith Stone quarry in north-central Indiana isn’t exactly tropical or exotic but it makes scuba diving accessible in the Midwest.
 “France Park is the premier dive site in Indiana,” says William Baker, who manages the Indy Dive Center.
 “It’s a great location and most of the time the water is clear.
 We’ve got lots of fish in there and a lot of things to see.”
 Visit the Indy Dive Center for full details.

 The fifteen miles of trails within France Park range from flat and easy to gnarly and difficult.
 Some descents will cause cyclists to take pause and consider walking down.
 A few cobbled climbs will have most cyclists dismounting and doing a cyclo-cross impersonation.
 There are plenty of flat sections, however, that offer a nice respite between challenges.
-The price of admission is 3 dollars, and helmets are mandatory.
-The good news is that some of the collected money is invested back into the upkeep of trails.
-Trail surface is singletrack, doubletrack, gravel, and asphalt.
+Trail surfaces are single-track, double-track, gravel, and asphalt.
+The price of admission is included in the $3 gate fee, and helmets are mandatory.
+While paying for use of these wonderful trails may not be ideal, know that much of the money is invested back into upkeep of the trails!